nus-cs2103/website-base/admin/ip-tasks-fragment.md

       1. Run the `java -version` command to confirm the terminal is using Java 17.
       1. Run the `./gradlew clean shadowJar` command to create the JAR file.
 3. **Do the following [_smoke tests_](https://en.wikipedia.org/wiki/Smoke_testing_(software))** to ensure the jar file works %%(reason: a similar flow will be used when grading your iP)%%.<br>
    1. Copy the jar file to an empty folder and test it from there.
-This should surface issues with hard-coded file paths.
+This should surface issues with hard-coded file paths.<br>
+      When running the jar file for smoke testing, instead of double-clicking the jar file, do the following: open a terminal -> navigate to the jar location -> run the `java -jar "JAR_FILE_NAME"` command.
    1. Pass the jar file to team members and ask them to do a test drive.
 Assuming some of your team members' OS differ from yours, this should verify if the app is cross-platform.<br>
       {{ icon_tip }} If you don't have ready access to a specific OS, post a link to your JAR in the forum and ask others to help with the smoke testing -- some of them will even appreciate the opportunity to help a classmate.<br>